Skip to main content

 RSV vaccine

-Licenced between 28 and 36 weeks gestation (* can be given off licence until discharge from maternity services)
+Licensed between 28 and 36 weeks gestation (* can be given off-label until discharge from maternity services)

 Flu vaccine